neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-on-the-trail.md

 - Easy: Water level ankle to shin deep.
 Clear.
 Often in late summer.
 - Moderate: Various boulders on the bottom, water covers half to three quarters of them.
 Water is shin to knee deep.
 Clear.
 Found year round but in early summer usually only in morning when low temperatures have reduced the snow run off.
 - Difficult: Water depth knee high or just below.
 Water velocity is forceful, 4-6 knots, water is reasonably clear.
 Often happens in times of high rain or high snow melt.
-- Very Difficult: Water depth is above knees with big boulders and rocks on the bot- tom.
+- Very Difficult: Water depth is above knees with big boulders and rocks on the bottom.
 Water could be opaque and velocity is forceful at 5-7 knots.
 Maximum snow melt and very heavy rain produce these conditions.
-- Extremely Difficult: Water depth above knees boulders and rocks where one's foot could get wedged underneath.
+- Extremely Difficult: Water depth above knees, boulders and rocks where one's foot could get wedged underneath.
 Generally opaque, brown and muddy.
 Velocity is very forceful, difficulty standing at over 7 knots.

 These ratings are very general.
 Ratings from Very Difficult to Extremely Difficult denote rivers where crossings should not be attempted.
 Rating from Moderate to Difficult can be attempted if the leaders deem it fair, but forms of support should be considered such as the tripod crossing (see above) or using long poles or sticks, and people not crossing should stand down river as 'spotters' (people who can assist should someone get swept off his or her feet).